Armandase/Fractol/README.md

       - Mandelbrot</br>
       - Julia</br>
 (zoom in the center with mouse roll)</br></br>
-For more fratale: </br>
+For more fractal: </br>
 - use "make bonus" on terminal</br>
 - and try them with the parameters below :</br>
       - Mandelbrot</br>
       - Julia</br>
       - "Burning ship"</br>
       - Multibulb(press 'k' to add a bulb and 'j' remove)</br>
-(try 'c' to change the color and w,s,a,d to mouve the screen)
+(try 'c' to change the color and w,s,a,d to move the screen)